poornimadissanayake/cse-financial-insights-ui/README.md

 - Extraction accuracy depends on the quality of the PDF and the OpenAI model.
 - Further enhancements could include more advanced natural language querying based on the past memories, additional companies financial metrics.

-## 📃 License

-This repository is created for evaluation purposes as part of a technical assessment.

 ---

 **Note:** The frontend/README.md is the default Next.js template.
 For full setup and usage instructions, see this main README.